ASU-Hacking-Club/asuhacking.club/about.md

 ### Pro Meetings
 Pro meetings are run by Shellphish members, which means they are closed to the general public.
 To attend the meeting, you need two things:
 1. Complete the Shellphish Qualifier challenge
-2. Be recommended by a Shellphish member (will overlap with ASU_HC)
+2. Be recommended by a Shellphish member who is also in ASU HC

 ---